chaobrain/braintaichi/README.md

 The official documentation is hosted on Read the Docs: [https://braintaichi.readthedocs.io](https://braintaichi.readthedocs.io)

-## See also the BDP ecosystem
+## See also the ecosystem

-We are building the brain dynamics programming ecosystem: https://ecosystem-for-brain-dynamics.readthedocs.io/
+We are building the brain modeling ecosystem: https://brainmodeling.readthedocs.io/

 ## Citation